diamond2016/game-of-life/README.md

 cell.py
 class cell (Turtle)
-contains the attribute state (1/0), and also row and col which are the row and column number of the cell in grid (the list of the main) it is an object with shape "circle", color "black", default size 20 pixels
+contains the attribute state (1/0), and also row and col which are the row and column number of the cell in grid (the list of the main) it is an object with shape "square", color "black", default size 20 pixels
 - defines a function display(width, Height) that receives the dimensions of the screen and calculates the coordinates on the screen to display the cell through its internal attributes self.row and self.col
 - the function display() uses self.hideturtle() if self.state = 0 or self.showturtle if self.state = 1